“Have nothing in your house that you do not know to be useful or believe to be beautiful.”

 If you would like to visit our studio, please give us a call on 01243 696606 or make an appointment through our contact form and we’ll be in touch.

 Over the past three years we have opened our studio and workshop as part of the wider Chichester Art Trail.
 Understandably, this year the Art Trail has been cancelled, to return again next year!
-However, we are hoping to be able to open our studio and workshop on Saturday 2nd May and Sunday 3rd May 2020 from 10.30am to 5pm daily, depending on circumstances.
-You will able to book your own private time slot with us.
+However, we are hoping to be able to open our studio and workshop later in the year, depending on circumstances.
+Please check our website regularly for updates.
 Read more.